bitagoras/PyPadPlusPlus/README.md

 #### Installation

-This plugin is a python script for the "Python Script" plugin for Notepad++.

 To install pyPadPlusPlus:
 * Install Python Script from https://github.com/bruderstein/PythonScript/releases/.
 * Download a release of PyPadPlusPlus and extract the files into the script folder of PythonScript: